 - Poor grass coverage (patchy lawns)

 - Worn away areas, especially in areas of excessive use

 - Drought stressed lawns

 - Infertile soil

-- Taking too much off the lawn because of wrong mower setting
+- Cutting too much off the lawn because of the wrong mower setting

-- Taking too much off the lawn because of uneven ground
+- Cutting too much off the lawn because of uneven ground

 - Mowing infrequently